arsenyf/FinkelsteinFontolan_2021NN/README.md

 Note: a new ***db_data*** folder will be created, and the data for MySQL database is stored in this ***db_data*** folder, this folder is persistent.
 To resume working with this pipeline, you will only need to `docker-compose up` again

+Note that for Steps 5-6, the Command Promt should remain open

 ## Step 5: Launch MATLAB and run `init.m`